AlveraHussain/Data-Structure-Lab/README.md

 - 🧱 Dynamic Memory Allocation (`malloc`, `calloc`, `free`)
 - ➕ Pointer Arithmetic

-Each topic includes code examples, explanations, and diagrams to help you visualize memory and pointer behavior.
+Each topic includes code examples and explanations to help you visualize memory and pointer behavior.

 ---